Ligny-en-Barrois

 Ligny-en-Barrois (/fr/, lit.
 'Ligny in Barrois') is a commune in the Meuse department in Grand Est in north-eastern France.

 The town is in the arrondissement of Bar-le-Duc, beside the canal that links the rivers Rhine and Marne, fifteen kilometres to the south east of Bar-le-Duc: it is the administrative seat of the canton of Ligny-en-Barrois.
 The area of Ligny-en-Barrois is 32.26 km^{2}.

 A principal employer is the French Evobus motor bus assembly plant.
 Ligny is also the home town of the Essilor company which specialises in ophthalmic lens production.

+The commune is listed as a Village étape.

 Population

 The inhabitants are called Linéens in French.

 Twin towns – sister cities

 Ligny-en-Barrois is twinned with: